Bogdan131992/Project2-MemoryCardsGame/README.md

 ## 7. Testing

 ### User Stories:
-- As a user, when I load the page, I see a message telling me that I have to click to start the game, this message is displayed on a transparent background and behind it is a game with several cards
+- As a user, when I load the page, I see a message telling me that I have to click to start the game, this message is displayed on a transparent background and behind it is a game with several images

   ![img](readme-img/startpageimg.png)

-- As a user, when I click on the screen, the message with a transparent background disappears and I see a game that has a time of 60 seconds that decreases and the title tells me to match all the cards
+- As a user, when I click on the screen, the message with a transparent background disappears and I see a game that has a time of 60 seconds that decreases and the title tells me to match all the images

-- As a user, when I click on a card it turns around and shows me an image, the number of flips is recorded and displayed on the right side above the game
+- As a user, when I click on a image it turns around and shows me an image, the number of flips is recorded and displayed on the right side above the game

 ![img](readme-img/start-game-img.png)

-- As a user, when I click on another card, if it's the same as the first one, they both stay facing away, if they have different images, they turn back.
+- As a user, when I click on another image, if it's the same as the first one, they both stay facing away, if they have different images, they turn back.

-- As a user, when I turn over all the cards in pairs of two of the same kind, I am greeted by a message on a transparent background that overlaps the game and which informs me that I have won, and gives me the opportunity to restart the game
+- As a user, when I turn over all the images in pairs of two of the same kind, I am greeted by a message on a transparent background that overlaps the game and which informs me that I have won, and gives me the opportunity to restart the game

 ![img](readme-img/wingame-img.png)

-- As a user, if I do not manage to turn over all the cards in 6o seconds, I am greeted by a message that informs me that the game is over and gives me the opportunity to restart the game
+- As a user, if I do not manage to turn over all the images in 6o seconds, I am greeted by a message that informs me that the game is over and gives me the opportunity to restart the game

 ![img](readme-img/game-over-img.png)